 Displaying your old photographs!

-If you decide to display some of your old photographs then there are also some useful guidance that I must give you.
+If you decide to display some of your old photographs then there is also some useful guidance that I must give you.

 Even if you do display your photographs in frames there are also considerations as to where you put them and what material you use.